 The Servicemembers Civil Relief Act is designed to protect the rights of active-duty military members while they are deployed.
 In many cases, service members cannot meet certain financial obligations while abroad, including paying credit card bills, auto loans and rent.

 One area where the SCRA is important is with self storage units.
 Many military members use storage companies to house their personal belongings while on active duty.
 But sometimes they cannot make the regular rent payments on their lockers.
 What can a storage business do?
-When is it legal to enforce a lien, seize the property and auction it off?
+When is it legal to evict a tenant, enforce a lien, seize the property and auction it off?

 Here are four things you need to know: